jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 #### Simultaneous System Representation and Type Representation

 You can also view the system representation along with the normal representation.
-System procedures are called, just like other procedures are called and their being called is mixed with calls to regulare procedures, so you have to be able to see both the system procedures and type procedures at the same time.
+System procedures are called, just like other procedures are called and their being called is mixed with calls to regular procedures, so you have to be able to see both the system procedures and type procedures at the same time.

 The following notation is used for this: